(Updated Feb. 13, 2018)

-But while there is not yet a concrete precedent to point to for Invokana plaintiffs, they have good reason to be optimistic.
+While there is not yet a concrete precedent to point to for Invokana plaintiffs, they have reason to be optimistic.
 The fact that the FDA added ketoacidosis warnings to Invokana, Invokamet, Farxiga, and Xigduo XR (all SGLT2 inhibitors) in June 2016—more than three years after Invokana’s March 2013 FDA approval—is a powerful piece of evidence.

-The first Invokana lawsuits are moving forward: they were recently consolidated into a multidistrict litigation (MDL) in New Jersey.
-These cases will serve as bellwether trials for future suits, and depending on their outcome, they could spur Janssen to settle these lawsuits out of court.
+The first Invokana lawsuits are moving forward and have been consolidated into a multidistrict litigation (MDL) in New Jersey.
+These cases will serve as bellwether trials for future suits.

 $2.4 Billion Settlement for Actos Plaintiffs